javiermontanana/grade5theory/_aa-intervals/aa4-other-methods.md

 ---

-We have now learnt to identify any interval up to an octave.
-We have done this by using the C major scale as a reference.
-If we find an interval with sharps or flats, we simplify it down to one with notes from the C major scale, and then we add the sharps or flats.

-In the following sections, you will learn two other methods that do the same job.
+In the previous sections we learnt to identify any interval by first learning all the intervals in the C major scale.
+If we have to identify an interval with sharps or flats (so not from the C major scale) we can simplify it by first ingoring the sharps and flats, and then adding them in and calculating what they do to the interval quality.

-This will help to deepen your understanding of intervals, and it will also give you several ways of finding the correct answer to a question, which is a very useful way of double-checking your answers in an exam.
+This method will allow you to identify any interval, but it's useful to know other ones.
+Doing so will deepen your understading of intervals, and it will also give you several ways of finding the correct answer to a question, which is a very useful way of double-checking your answers in an exam.

-The other methods we will learn are:
+In the next two sections, we will learn two other methods for identifying intervals.
+These are:

 - Using the major scale of the bottom note
 - Interval inversion